Gene Cook

 Gene Cook (January 11, 1932 – February 14, 2002) was an American player in the National Football League (NFL), an honored executive in minor league baseball, and a long-time elected official in Toledo, Ohio.

 Cook is a member of the International League Hall of Fame.

 Football career

 Cook played collegiately for the University of Toledo.
-He was drafted in the 13th round of the 1958 NFL draft by the Green Bay Packers.
+He was drafted 147th overall in the 13th round of the 1958 NFL draft by the Green Bay Packers.
 Cook was briefly a wide receiver for the Detroit Lions, recording one reception during the 1959 NFL season.
 He later played semi-professional ball for the Toledo Tornadoes.